 Advice for clients: Ask vendors not just about battery size—but energy efficiency under real-world scenarios.

-The future of smart locks isn’t just about the lock.
+The future of smart access systems isn’t just about the hardware—it’s about ecosystem integration.
 It’s about how it integrates:

 - With video doorbells and smart intercoms